SkaziBavaria/VBoxVMasService/README.md

-## PowerShell Script: Run VirtualBox VM as a Service at Startup
+## [Work in Progress] PowerShell Script: Run VirtualBox VM as a Service at Startup

 This PowerShell script creates a Windows Scheduled Task that runs a VirtualBox virtual machine as a service at system startup.
 The virtual machine will run in headless mode, meaning there is no GUI displayed on the host machine.